 Mario Kart Live: Home Circuit Accessibility Report

-Mario Kart Live: Home Circuit offers 25 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+Mario Kart Live: Home Circuit offers 25 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Mario Kart Live: Home Circuit (Mario Kart Live, Mario Kart Home Circuit) is a kart racing game with a difference.
 You play on the Switch but use it to control a real life Mario kart that races around the floor of your living room.
 You see the race from the view of the car beamed back to the screen of the Switch and must battle other racers like Luigi and Bowser while also collecting power ups.

 There is a map of the course on the screen, although it is quite small.
 Because of the augmented nature of the game, you can choose to race watching the car or the screen.
 You need the screen to see opponents and power-ups but well marked out time trial races can be completed without looking at the screen.